oracle/vagrant-projects/ContainerRegistry/README.md

 1. Update the Vagrantfile.
 This is straightforward; the downside is that you will loose changes when you update this repository.
 1. Use environment variables.
-Might be difficult to remember the parameters used when the box was instantiated.
+Might be difficult to remember the parameters used when the VM was instantiated.
 1. Use the `.env`/`.env.local` files (requires
 [vagrant-env](https://github.com/gosuri/vagrant-env) plugin).
 Configure
 your Registry by editing the `.env` file; or better copy `.env` to `.env.local`